 Here is the Sunburst Granny Square Blanket I mentioned 2 weeks ago in the color combination tutorial.
-Wow…. finally, I have finished this blanket after the took off last year!!!
-Not that it took me a year to complete it, it is because I stopped after I have finished all the squares.
-The reason behind this was because I couldn’t make up my mind which type of joining technique should I use to join the granny squares.
+Wow…. finally, I finished this blanket after they took off last year!!!
+Not that it took me a year to complete it, it is because I stopped after I had finished all the squares.
+The reason behind this was that I couldn’t make up my mind about which type of joining technique I should use to join the granny squares.

 Similar to other granny square projects, you need to join the crochet square to make it into a bigger crochet piece.
 In my previous granny projects, I have used the “join-as-you-go” method in a crochet top pattern and “back-loop-join” in this crochet bag pattern.
 Now, I wanted to explore a new join method, so I finally decided to use “flat-slip-stitch-join” for this Sunburst Granny Square Blanket.
 I love the flat seam line created by this joining method.
 Find out other methods on how to join granny squares you could use.

-If you are not into a huge blanket, you may adapt this method to crochet a smaller granny square blanket.
-It is great as a gift to the newborn during a baby shower, or as a throw on the couch or cover for pillow, etc. For the smaller blanket, you need fewer yarn colors to crochet.
-Read this tutorial to check on how many colors to use to make your desire number of squares and how we store the crochet squares during my work in progress.
+If you are not into a huge blankets, you may adapt this method to crochet a smaller granny square blanket.
+It is great as a gift to the newborn during a baby shower, as a throw on the couch or cover for a pillow, etc. For the smaller blanket, you need fewer yarn colors to crochet.
+Read this tutorial to check on how many colors to use to make your desired number of squares and how we store the crochet squares during my work in progress.